-Through September 30, 2024, TJPA continued work advancing progress in the areas of support to the FTA CIG process, risk management, advancing the critical third-party agreements and program funding as well as work on the Right-of-Way property acquisitions, temporary and permanent easements.
-TJPA actively continued a high level of engagement with the other five project agency partners, including Caltrain and the California High Speed Rail Authority (CHSRA), to advance the successor San Francisco Peninsula Rail Program (Stakeholder) MOU,
+Through November 30, 2024, TJPA continued work advancing progress in the areas of support to the FTA CIG process, risk management, advancing the critical third-party agreements and program funding as well as work on the Right-of-Way property acquisitions, temporary and permanent easements.
+TJPA actively continued a high level of engagement with the other five project agency partners, including Caltrain and the California High Speed Rail Authority (CHSRA), to advance the successor San Francisco Peninsula Rail Program (Stakeholder) MOU, now anticipated to be approved during 1Q-2025.

-TJPA - Transbay Downtown Rail Extension Project, Phase 2 Monthly Monitoring Report - September 2024 now anticipated to be approved during 4Q-2024.
 TJPA continued to advance design work on all three Advance (Enabling) Works Program projects for utility relocations, site work in the Caltrain railyard (Package 4KYA) and the building demolition work.
 TJPA continued working with Caltrain on the Railyard Agreement for the Transbay DTX work in the existing rail yard at 4th and King Streets (Package 4KYB).
 TJPA will procure and manage Package 4KYA and Caltrain will similarly procure and manage Package 4KYB.
 The General Engineering Consultant (GEC) continued design work on both packages.
 TJPA completed its revised project Master Schedule that incorporates the new FFGA target date of July 2027.
 Caltrain, the operator for the Downtown Rail Extension, continues its environmental review process for state and federal agencies in advance of the rail yard work under Package 4KYB.
-TJPA continued the procurement process for the Civil and Tunnel Progressive Design-Build (PDB) contract and expects to issue the Request for Proposal (RFP) during late 4Q-2024 or early 1Q-2025.
+TJPA continued the procurement process for the Civil and Tunnel Progressive Design-Build (PDB) contract and expects to issue the Request for Proposal (RFP) during 1Q-2025.